 Will it have a better quality?
 Or at least average quality?.

-Answer -> NO. It will have relatively bad quality than other phones with same features and less Mega-Pixel.
+Answer -> NO. It will have relatively bad quality than other phones with the same features and less Mega-Pixel.
 Shocked!
 Aren’t you?

 Well, Here is the reason

-Since we are comparing 2 phones with same features and different Mega-Pixels here, It is important to note that since they have the same sensor and one has more pixels and the other one has less, the device with more pixels will have to distribute the incoming light among more pixels which will reduce definition per pixel.
+Since we are comparing 2 phones with the same features and different Mega-Pixels here, It is important to note that since they have the same sensor and one has more pixels and the other one has less, the device with more pixels will have to distribute the incoming light among more pixels which will reduce definition per pixel.
 This will decrease image quality.

-Whereas in case of our other device with lesser Mega-Pixels, the incoming light will be distributed over comparatively fewer pixels and this will improve your per pixel definition.
+Whereas in the case of our other device with lesser Mega-Pixels, the incoming light will be distributed over comparatively fewer pixels and this will improve your per pixel definition.
 This is the reason Apple had stuck to 8 Mega-Pixel Cameras up until recently.
 They just kept working on their sensors.